aaronbi/letters/README.md

 **Usage:**

-a program written in letters can be executed using letters.py
+a file written in letters can be executed using letters.py
->python3 letters.py (program_name)
+>python3 letters.py (file_name)